-Light the appliance on full and check the line pressure.
+Light the appliance on full and carry out a pressure check.
 Contact the gas company if the line pressure is not correct.

 If the gas pressure is running correctly turn off the appliance and allow it to cool.

 Remove the glass when cold.